BRANCHING PLOT BOOKS

 The series emphasizes that there's no definitive way to understand its content.
 This democratization of storytelling can be liberating, as it shifts some authorial power to the reader.

-For over two decades, Arthur served as an Intelligence Warrant Officer, specializing in piecing together what others missed: patterns, threats, enemy intent, and clandestine activity.
-After retiring from the military, he transitioned into private investigation, focusing on missing persons and human trafficking cases.
-His work, whether in classified environments or on the streets, has always been about finding what others overlook.
+For over two decades, Arthur served as an Army Intelligence Warrant Officer, specializing in piecing together what others missed: patterns, threats, enemy intent, and clandestine activity.
+He also trained intelligence professionals, built threat models, and briefed commanders and world leaders on global threats and battlefield strategy.
+After retiring from the military, he transitioned into private investigation, focusing on missing persons, human trafficking, opposition research, and fraud cases.
+He also holds a degree in Counterterrorism, adding academic grounding to the skills he developed in the field.
+Today, he continues his work as an Intelligence Analyst for a leading global agency, following domestic and international threats.